marbocub/Neptune2-practical-mods/X-Axis-Belt-Shim/README.md

 ## Installing

-You can print and install two shims on the toolhead, one is stepper side the other is idler side.
+You can print two shims and install on the toolhead, one is stepper side the other is idler side, under the gantory.

 |Stepper side|Idler side|
 |---|---|